aplteam/Tatin/docs/PackageConfiguration.md

 ### Tatin's package configuration variables

-#### api
+#### `api`

-"api", when snot empty,  must be a single name.
+"api", when not empty,  must be a single name or a single class _but neither a function nor an operator_.
 It must be relative, never absolute; therefore it must never start with `#` or `⎕`.
-It must point to either a class or a namespace _but neither a function nor an operator_.

 There are several scenarios:

-1. The package consists of a single class or a single namespace, be it scripted or not
+1. The package consists of a single class or a single namespace, be it scripted or not.

-1. The package consists of a single function or operator
+1. The package consists of a single function or operator.

 1. The package consists of several objects: a mixture of functions, operators, classes and / or namespaces.
 All objects are public.